impierce/ssi-agent/agent_api_rest/README.md

 ### CORS

-If you want to access UniCore's API from a browser, you can set the `AGENT_APPLICATION_CORS_ENABLED` environment variable to `true`.
+If you want to access UniCore's API from a browser, you can set the `AGENT__CORS_ENABLED` environment variable to `true`.
 This will enable a permissive CORS policy (allow all).

 ## Usage
 Below we describe a typical usage of the REST API for UniCore.